MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-iaas.md

     _Figure 9: The source settings._

 4. In **Virtual machines**, select the machines you want to replicate.
-    - If you've run an assessment for the VMs, you can apply VM sizing and disk type (premium/standard) recommendations from the assessment results.
+    - If you've run an assessment for the s, you can apply  sizing and disk type (premium/standard) recommendations from the assessment results.
 To do this, in **Import migration settings from an Azure Migrate assessment?**, select the **Yes** option.
     - If you didn't run an assessment, or you don't want to use the assessment settings, select the **No** options.
-    - If you selected to use the assessment, select the VM group, and assessment name.
+    - If you selected to use the assessment, select the  group, and assessment name.

       ![Select assessment](./media/contoso-migration-dt-to-iaas/select-assessment.png)
       _Figure 10: How to set up the prerequisites._

-5. In **Virtual machines**, search for VMs as needed, and check each VM you want to migrate.
+5. In **Virtual machines**, search for s as needed, and check each  you want to migrate.
 Then select **Next: Target settings**.

-6. In **Target settings**, select the subscription, and target region to which you'll migrate, and specify the resource group in which the Azure VMs will reside after migration.
-In **Virtual Network**, select the Azure VNet/subnet to which the Azure VMs will be joined after migration.
+6. In **Target settings**, select the subscription, and target region to which you'll migrate, and specify the resource group in which the Azure s will reside after migration.
+In **Virtual Network**, select the Azure VNet/subnet to which the Azure s will be joined after migration.

 7. In **Azure Hybrid Benefit**, select the following: